madoreiraluizrv/dogbreed/README.md

 ## How to Run<a name="how"></a>

 To run the project, you only need to run each cell of the dog_app.ipynb notebook sequentially.

+## Results<a name="results"></a>

+The final implementation resulted in 81% of accuracy.
+I also tested the model with a few images from my computer, with really satisfactory results (as told at the end of the Jupyter notebook.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>